snark87/vibe-coding-experiment/docs/review/ui_requirements_review.md

    - Drag-and-drop on touch devices presents unique UX challenges not fully addressed
    - The collapse patterns for smaller screens need more specific descriptions

+Comment: out of scope of MVP

 4. **Authentication Flow Details**
    - Google authentication is mentioned but the UX for auth failures or offline usage is not addressed
    - Guest mode is mentioned but its limitations compared to authenticated usage aren't specified
    - No clear guidance on handling authentication expiration during an active session

+Comment: has to be addressed

 5. **Performance Metric Specificity**
    - "Smooth" and "immediate" feedback are subjective terms